dwinner/metaprogrammingDev/CAPL_implementation/syntax_highlighting.md

 #### Please take into account:
 - All keywords in CAPL are really case-insensitive, and the following example is the same and valid: Includes, inClUdEs, INCLUDES;
-- Key constants act as predefined identifiers - not real keywords: they shouldn't place under keywords - looks like there should be another place or section in VS Code extensions to take it under specific highlighting handling;
 - See there https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide for details;